felipecode/coiltraine/docs/view_agents.md

     cd <Path-To-CARLA-93>/

-Then to add 40 vehicles for instance run:
+Then to add 40 vehicles, for instance, run:

     python3 spawn_npc.py -n 40